-- It is necessary for students, supervisors and any other collaborators to have written intellectual property agreements regarding thesis research.
+- Students, supervisors, and any other collaborators must have written intellectual property agreements regarding thesis research.

 - These agreements must be consistent with the requirements of thesis examination and availability in the public domain.

-- Every student must be aware of any limitations or approvals required for publication of the research, including the examination and publication of a thesis.
+- Students must be aware of any limitations or approvals required for publication of the research, including the examination and publication of a thesis.

-Please Note: When previously published copyrighted material is presented in a thesis, the student must obtain signed permissions/waivers from the publisher(s), and submit them to the Thesis Office with the initial submission of the thesis (not bound in the thesis).
+Please Note: When previously published copyrighted material is presented in a thesis, the student must obtain signed permissions/waivers from the publisher(s).
 Permission must also be obtained from co-authors of manuscripts submitted or in preparation for inclusion in the thesis; an email to that effect should suffice.
 The individual contributions of the student and other authors must be stated explicitly in the “Preface” to the thesis.

 *Units refers to a department or a school or an institute or a division, in the case of Experimental Medicine.